 In this example, the machine failed twice throughout the day.
 By tracking the frequency of failures over time, businesses can better understand their equipment’s reliability and proactively plan maintenance and replacements.

-How to Calculate Mean Time Between Failure
+How to Calculate Mean Time Between Failures

 Calculating MTBF is a straightforward process that requires only two numbers: total operational hours and the number of times a machine failed over that same period.
 Once those figures are determined, either through manual tracking or automated data collection tools and sensors, failures are divided into the total to calculate MTBF.
 Written as a formula, MTBF is: